gunbux/dots/README.md

 configs with very sane defaults and settings.
 I've kept it intentionally in vimscript instead of lua so you can use it with both vim and neovim.

+on my pi, i'm running the zsh configs taken directly from the default kali linux [configs](https://gitlab.com/kalilinux/packages/kali-defaults/-/blob/kali/master/etc/skel/.zshrc), as a really like the defaults and the tiny one file config.

 ## forking this project
 feel free to fork and modify these dotfiles however you want!
 If you are new to dotfiles, I recommend checking out this